Timeline of the 2019–2020 Hong Kong protests (June 2020): Other international responses

 The internet platform of state-run Xinhua News Agency published a list of "many" countries that had announced their support for the National Security Law, and moreover had aligned with the central government's view that Hong Kong's affairs were an internal matter of China: Burundi, Myanmar, North Korea, the Philippines, Sri Lanka, Syria, Tanzania, and Uganda.
 Previously on 1 June, the global edition of state-run China Daily published an article that mentioned the support of "various" countries for China's position regarding Hong Kong, naming Serbia, North Korea, Pakistan, Cuba, Russia, and Iran.

 Other developments

-Some protesters and citizens gathered outside the Lai Chi Kok Reception Centre to mourn the 1989 Tiananmen Square protests, as well as to show solidarity with those who were detained for their actions in the current protests in Hong Kong.
+Some protesters and citizens gathered outside the Lai Chi Kok Reception Centre to mourn the 1989 Tiananmen Square protests and massacre, as well as to show solidarity with those who were detained for their actions in the current protests in Hong Kong.

 In an article for the Bauhinia Magazine, Pro-China politician Tam Yiu-chung stated that those members of the legislative council who disapproved of the national security law should be disqualified.
 Members of the pro-democracy camp sharply criticized Tam's statements.

 Demosisto started a petition to fight for European state leaders to support Hong Kong citizens.
 There have been 70,000 signatures already out of the 100,000 goal.